ti-bone/tg-antibot/README.md

 ## tg-antibot
-Bot for protect against bots-spammers.
+Bot to protect against spammer bots.

+There are a large number of spam bots in Telegram at the moment, which pretend to be regular bots with interesting functionality, using your chat as a place for advertising, thereby spoiling the situation in the chat.
+This bot allows you to block these brazen advertisers, thereby preserving the chat from the essential and often deceptive advertising.
+Please keep in mind that the bot itself does not distribute advertising, but only fights it

-If bot with name that matches filters joins to chat - it gets banned
+If a bot with a name matching the filters joins the chat, it will be banned.

-If bot send message, that match filters - it gets banned
+If the bot sends a message that matches the filters - it will be banned

 ## Hosted
 Hosted version: [@againstspam_bot](http://t.me/againstspam_bot)

-Please notice that bot doesn't respond to commands, it just doesn't have them.
+Note that the bot does not respond to commands, it just does not have them.

-You need to add bot to your chat and give to him "Delete Message" and "Restrict Members" rights.
+You need to add the bot to the chat and give it the rights "Delete message" and "Restrict users"

 ## Self-Hosted
 ### Prepare for build